-How to Negotiate a 30% Raise in a Flat Market
+How to Negotiate a Raise in 2026 When Budgets Are Flat

 Yes, You Can Negotiate in a Flat Market

 "We don't have budget for raises this year."
 If you've heard this in 2026, you're not alone.
-But here's what most employees don't realize: companies always have budget for retention — they just don't advertise it.
+But retention can still matter to companies, especially when your work is hard to replace.

 The 5-Step Negotiation Framework